getjared/rude/docs.md

    - updates the client list for ewmh compliance.
    - initially positions new windows off-screen to prevent flashing.
    - adjusts the main_window_ratio when adding a second window.
-   - parameters:
-     - `w`: window to manage
-     - `workspace`: workspace index
-     - `is_new`: flag indicating if it's a new window

 2. `void unmanage_window(Window w, int workspace)`
    - removes a window from the specified workspace.
    - updates the client list for ewmh compliance.
    - resets main_window_ratio to full-screen if all windows are closed.
-   - parameters:
-     - `w`: window to unmanage
-     - `workspace`: workspace index

 3. `void focus_window(Window w)`
    - sets input focus to the specified window and raises it.
    - updates the active window for ewmh compliance.
-   - parameters:
-     - `w`: window to focus

 #### layouts